Study of the U.S. Institutes for Scholars - Religious Pluralism in the United States

-The U.S. Department of State recently awarded the Dialogue Institute a grant to administer and host the Study of the U.S. Institutes (SUSI) for Scholars* on Religious Pluralism in the United States, beginning in June of 2017 (June 24-August 5) and renewable through 2019.
+The U.S. Department of State recently awarded the Dialogue Institute a grant to administer and host the Study of the U.S. Institutes (SUSI) for Scholars - Religious Pluralism in the United States*, beginning in 2017 and renewable through 2019.

-The six-week program, sponsored by the Department's Bureau of Educational and Cultural Affairs, is designed to introduce 18 scholars from 18 countries (Algeria, Albania, Bangladesh, Brazil, Cameroon, China, Czech Republic, Egypt, Finland, Georgia, India, Indonesia, Mongolia, Philippines, Portugal, Russia, Sri Lanka, Turkey) to central elements of U.S. history, society, and institutions through a focus on religious pluralism and democracy in the American context.
+The six-week program, sponsored by the Department's Bureau of Educational and Cultural Affairs, is designed to introduce 18 scholars from 18 countries (in 2017: Algeria, Albania, Bangladesh, Brazil, Cameroon, China, Czech Republic, Egypt, Finland, Georgia, India, Indonesia, Mongolia, Philippines, Portugal, Russia, Sri Lanka, Turkey) to central elements of U.S. history, society, and institutions through a focus on religious pluralism and democracy in the American context.

 The Institute engages the following topics: religious pluralism, the relationship between religion and state, freedom of religion, separation of powers/checks and balances, one person/one vote, rule of law, volunteerism in civil society, protection of minority rights (including LGBTQ and disabilities concerns), interfaith dialogue, critical thinking, nonviolent conflict-resolution, civil rights, ethnic diversity, women’s rights, immigration and international relations.